vinistock/correspondent/README.md

 # Avoid duplicates
 # Prevents creating new notifications if a non dismissed notification for the same publisher and same subscriber already exists
 notifies :some_resouce, :trigger, avoid_duplicates: false

+# Mailer
+# The Mailer class that implements the desired mailer triggers to send emails.
+Default is nil (doesn't send emails).
+notifies :some_resouce, :trigger, mailer: nil
 ```

 ### JSON API